rrenansouza/Flexbot/replit.md

 # Overview

-This is a full-stack web application, "Flexbot," designed as a support/ticketing system with features for projects, tickets, bugs, and improvements.
+This is a full-stack web application, "Flexbot," designed as a comprehensive support/ticketing system with features for projects, tickets, bugs, and improvements.
 It leverages React, Express, and TypeScript within a monorepo structure, using Vite for building, shadcn/ui for UI, and Drizzle ORM for database management.
-The project aims to provide a comprehensive, multi-stage ticket creation system and a complete Kanban board for ticket management, inspired by Trello.
+The project provides a multi-stage ticket creation system, a complete Kanban board for ticket management, and an archive system ("Cemitério") for finalized tickets with automatic archiving after 15 days.

 # User Preferences